Makrelen4Ever/Raylib-template/README.md

 # Raylib-template
-A template for new raylib projects
+This is a template i made for new raylib programs.
+It defines a simple window, and a draw loop.